jasonmkfu/the-readability-sql-style-guide/Style Guide.md

     , SA.CategoryId
     , SA.SubCategoryId

-    <mark>--</mark> This is an example of usign single-line comments to provide
+    <mark>--</mark> This is an example of using single-line comments to provide
     <mark>--</mark> further information about the SUM aggregation below
     , SUM(SA.SaleAmount) AS SaleAmountTotal